How to set your sailboat to sail a particular point of sail

 Sailing Texas Article Index

 In many sailboats you can set the boat to sail a point of sail, from a beam reach to a close reach, but not all sailboats.
 Done well the boat will even change course by itself when you get a windshift, to maintain the point of sail.
 It will be "in balance" and tuned to the direction of the wind.
 I have done it often on a Catalina 22 and 25, and a Flying Scot and it does work, sometimes.
-On my Flying Scot I don't need the bungees, I just tie the tiller down.
+On my Flying Scot I don't need the bungees, I just tie the tiller extension with the windward nylon stern line.
+See the nylon line in action in this video.
 I don't completely trust this method to maintain a course, you can set it for one windspeed and then when the windspeed changes it stops working, but to give myself some time off the tiller temporarily it can work great.
 My record is a continuous close reach for an hour on Lake Buchanan without once touching the tiller or sail controls, and I just stopped because I wanted to turn around.
 On some boats it works better with mainsail alone.

 OK, the IF's: